Spring Valley High School (New York)

 Spring Valley High School is a high school located in Spring Valley, New York, educating students in grades 9 through 12.

 Spring Valley is one of two high schools in the East Ramapo Central School District (ERCSD).
 The school is accredited by the New York State Board of Regents.

-The School District
+The school district

 The East Ramapo Central School District is the largest school district in Rockland County, New York.
 Spring Valley High School and Ramapo High School are the two high schools within East Ramapo.
 Located 30 mi northwest of New York, in the center of Rockland County, East Ramapo is a middle-class suburban, predominantly residential community within commuting distance of New York City, Westchester County, and northern New Jersey.
 The district's total area is 33 sqmi, with an estimated 80,000 residents within its borders.

 East Ramapo Marching Band

 Spring Valley High School and Ramapo High School form the East Ramapo Marching Band.
 The band was featured in the 2004 film The Manchurian Candidate.